 I’m sorry, guys - it’s just that every time I try to type the first sentence of this review, I keep getting distracting by the incredibly complex and layered groove that starts off the version of “#36” performed live at Red Rocks Amphitheatre in Morrison, CO on August 15, 1995 (nine days after I decided to force my way out of my mother’s womb and onto the surgical table where those snippy little scissors did their infamous deed to my poor, unsuspecting penis).

 Let’s try this one more time - wait, what is this?
 Scat vocals?
 Dave...you dog!

 Alright, enough.
 There’s nothing that could possibly pull my attention away from this review at this point, especially after having just heard...oh my.

 Okay, Dave.
 I’ll let you guys finish this one.

 Damn, that was beautiful.
-Tim Reynolds channeling Ravi Shankar towards the end there.
+Tim Reynolds channelling Ravi Shankar towards the end there.

 Where was I?